A Theoretical and Practical Framework for Evaluating Uncertainty Calibration in Object Detection: Evaluation Metrics

 We can now outline the definition of the D-ECE as

-Note: in fact, the definition given in \cite{kuppers2020multivariate} is the average of \eqref{d-ece} \ie, divided by $|\text{TP}_\tau \cup \text{FP}_\tau|$.
-Since the D-ECE incorporates only the calibration of the detections that have a positive confidence score associated (\ie, the bags $\text{TP}_\tau$ and $\text{FP}_\tau$), it can be considered a metric for \textit{local calibration} (Definition \ref{local:calibration:detection}).\\ The EGCE will leverage a similar principle of the D-ECE by contrasting \textit{precision} and \textit{confidence}.
-Nonetheless, contrarily to the latter, the EGCE will incorporate False Negative detections, by considering them analogous to False Positives with a confidence of 1, and therefore being incorporated in the last bin.
-As such, let us then start by considering
+\textit{Note:} in fact, the definition given in \cite{kuppers2020multivariate} is the average of \eqref{d-ece} \ie, divided by $|\textit{TP}_\tau \cup \textit{FP}_\tau|$.\\ Because D-ECE evaluates only the calibration of the detections that have a positive confidence score (\ie, the bags $\textit{TP}_\tau$ and $\textit{FP}_\tau$), it can be considered a metric for \textit{local} calibration (Definition \ref{local:calibration:detection}).\\ The EGCE will leverage the D-ECE's principle of contrasting \textit{precision} and \textit{confidence}.
+Nonetheless, contrarily to the latter, the EGCE will incorporate False Negative detections by considering them analogous to False Positives with a confidence of 1, and therefore being incorporated in the last bin.
+As such, let us start by considering

 We can now finally define the EGCE as